 - Battery Optimizer: Most Android™ devices have a built-in battery optimizer or battery-saver that manages the device's apps to preserve battery life.
 Covenant Eyes constantly runs to monitor and protect you, so the battery optimizer may flag it.
 Please exclude Covenant Eyes from your battery optimizer.

 - WiFi Networks: Some parental control systems (like Disney Circle) or WiFi networks with security settings (like hospitals, schools, or businesses) can cause connectivity and filter issues with Covenant Eyes.
-To see if the WiFi network you’re using conflicts with Covenant Eyes, temporarily switch from the WiFi network to cellular data on your device.
-If the issue goes away when you’re connected to cellular data, the WiFi may be interfering with Covenant Eyes.
+To see if the WiFi network you're using conflicts with Covenant Eyes, temporarily switch from the WiFi network to cellular data on your device.
+The WiFi interferes with Covenant Eyes if the issue goes away when connected to cellular data.

-- Cellphone Provider Apps: Some cell service providers pre-install an app on your device that has location monitoring, device protection, a VPN, a battery saver, content filtering, and/or time limits.
-These types of apps can cause the Covenant Eyes app to crash or have gaps in service.
-For example, AT&T’s Secure Family app and Verizon’s Smart Family app conflict with Covenant Eyes.
+- Cellphone Provider Apps: Some cell service providers pre-install an app on your device with location monitoring, device protection, a VPN, a battery saver, content filtering, and/or time limits.
+These types of apps can cause the Covenant Eyes app to crash or have gaps in service—for example, AT&T's Secure Family app and Verizon's Smart Family app conflict with Covenant Eyes.

 - Task Cleaner & Killer Apps: Task cleaner or task killer apps try to save battery on your device by "killing" (forcibly closing) other apps.
 These apps may cause lapses in Covenant Eyes' service.
 Remove any task cleaner or killer app from your device.

 - VPNs: Covenant Eyes uses a VPN on Android™ devices to filter explicit websites.
-Android™ devices only allow one app to run a VPN, so no other VPN can run alongside the Covenant Eyes app.
+Android™ devices only allow one VPN to run at a time, so no other VPN can run alongside the Covenant Eyes app.
 Any other VPN (whether work-issued or personal) will conflict with the Covenant Eyes app, and you should remove it.